Five Days of Focus – Proposals, Contracts, and MSAs

-We’re starting 2021 with Five Days of Focus on Project Management essentials.
+We’re getting ready for 2021 with Five Days of Focus on Project Management essentials.
 This is Day 1.

 Our topic du jour?
 How to use your proposal, contract, and/or Master Services Agreement to set proper client expectations.